rkoberholtz/OffWith-Hue/README.md

 ```
 # hue_off.py -h
 Options Usage:
--b, --bridge | IP address of your Hue Bridge<br>
+-b, --bridge | IP address of your Hue Bridge
--c, --createuser | Create a new user on your Hue Bridge<br>
+-c, --createuser | Create a new user on your Hue Bridge
 -i, --interval | Set how often (in seconds) to check the pwrstatd log.
     Defaults to 60, only used for CyberPower monitoring
 -m, --mode | Set the mode for checking power status